 Unity Schools Partnership recognises that progress may be affected by factors other than SEND.
-The academies' pastoral support teams are responsible for dealing with day to day concerns.
+Each school has staff responsible for dealing with day-to-day concerns.

 All academies offer formal opportunities for parents/carers to review their children's progress and support arrangements.